MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    ![New bot icon](media/new-bot-icon.png)

-    For more information about creating a bot, see [Creating a bot](getting-started-create-bot.md).
+    For more information, see [Creating a bot](getting-started-create-bot.md).

 2. On the **Create a new bot** screen, specify a template, a unique name for your bot, and the environment where your flow was created.
 Then select **Create**.